temporalio/edu-errstrat-java-code/exercises/non-retryable-error-types/README.md

 ## Part C: Add Heartbeats

-In this part of the exercise, you will add heartbeating to your `pollDeliveryDriver` Activity.
-The `pollDeliveryDriver` method attempts to contact a driver to deliver the customers pizza.
+In this part of the exercise, you will add heartbeating to your `notifyDeliveryDriver` Activity.
+The `notifyDeliveryDriver` method attempts to contact a driver to deliver the customers pizza.
 It may take a while for a delivery driver to accept the delivery, and you want to ensure that the Activity is still alive and processing.
 Heartbeats are used to do this, and fail fast if a failure is detected.

-In this exercise, instead of attempting to call out to an external service, success of the `pollDeliveryDriver` method call will be simulated.
+In this exercise, instead of attempting to call out to an external service, success of the `notifyDeliveryDriver` method call will be simulated.

 **How the simulation works**: The simulation starts by generating a number from 0 - 14.
 From there a loop is iterated over from 0 < 10, each time checking to